Red-breasted sapsucker: Description

-Adults have a red head and upper chest; they have a white lower belly and rump.
-They are black on the back and wings with bars; they have a large white wing patch.
+Adults have a red head and upper chest, with a white lower belly and rump.
+They are black on the back and wings with bars and have a large white wing patch.
 The northern birds, subspecies S. r. ruber, have yellow bars on the back and yellow upper belly.
 The southern birds, subspecies S. r. daggetti, have white bars on the back and a pale belly.
 The wing barring is white in both variants.